Medicare in Wisconsin

 Although the Affordable Care Act eliminated pre-existing condition exclusions in most of the private health insurance market, those rules don’t apply to Medigap plans.
 Medigap insurers can impose a pre-existing condition waiting period of up to six months if you didn’t have at least six months of continuous coverage prior to your enrollment (although many of them choose not to do so).
 And if you apply for a Medigap plan after your initial enrollment window closes (assuming you aren’t eligible for one of the limited guaranteed-issue rights), the Medigap insurer can consider your medical history in determining whether to accept your application, and at what premium.

 Original Medicare does not provide coverage for outpatient prescription drugs.
-More than half of Original Medicare beneficiaries nationwide have supplemental coverage either through an employer-sponsored plan (from a current or former employer or spouse’s employer) or Medicaid, and these plans often include prescription coverage.
+More than 80% of Original Medicare beneficiaries have a supplemental plan, and these plans often include prescription coverage.11

-Medicare beneficiaries who do not have Medicaid or employer-sponsored drug coverage need Medicare Part D enrollment in order to have coverage for prescriptions.
-Medicare Part D was created under the Medicare Modernization Act of 2003, and can be purchased as a stand-alone plan, or obtained as part of a Medicare Advantage with built-in Part D benefits.
+Medicare beneficiaries who do not have Medicaid or employer-sponsored prescription drug coverage may need Medicare Part D prescription drug plan enrollment in order to have coverage for prescriptions.
+Medicare Part D was created under the Medicare Modernization Act of 2003, and can be purchased as a stand-alone plan, or obtained as part of a Medicare Advantage with built-in Medicare Part D prescription drug plan coverage.

-There are 30 stand-alone Medicare Part D plans for sale in Wisconsin in 2020, with premiums that range from about $13 to $124/month.
+There are 23 stand-alone Medicare Part D prescription drug plans in Wisconsin in 2023, with premiums starting at $6.60 per month.5

-About 38 percent of Wisconsin’s Medicare beneficiaries (452,969 people) had stand-alone Medicare Part D plans as of mid-2020.
-Another 441,044 Wisconsin Medicare beneficiaries had Medicare Part D prescription coverage integrated with their Medicare Advantage plans.1 Because more than half of Wisconsin’s Medicare beneficiaries have Medicare Advantage plans, the number of people covered by Medicare Part D prescription drug plans integrated with Medicare Advantage is higher than the number of people with stand-alone Medicare Part D prescription drug coverage.1
+About 70% of Wisconsin’s Original Medicare beneficiaries (571,840 people) had stand-alone Medicare Part D plans as of April 2023.1 Another 579,993 Wisconsin Medicare beneficiaries had Medicare Part D prescription drug coverage integrated with their Medicare Advantage plans.1 Because more than half of Wisconsin’s Medicare beneficiaries have Medicare Advantage plans, the number of people covered by Medicare Part D prescription drug plans integrated with Medicare Advantage is higher than the number of people with stand-alone Medicare Part D prescription drug coverage.1

-Medicare Part D enrollment is available during a beneficiary’s initial enrollment period (when they turn 65 or become eligible for Medicare due to a disability), and there is also an annual open enrollment period each fall.
-During this window, beneficiaries can switch to a different Medicare Part D plan or enroll for the first time (with a late enrollment penalty, depending on the circumstances), with coverage effective the following January.
+Medicare Part D prescription drug plan enrollment is available during a beneficiary’s initial enrollment period (when they turn 65 or become eligible for Medicare due to a disability), and there is also the Medicare Annual Open Enrollment Period each fall.
+During this window, beneficiaries can switch to a different Medicare Part D prescription drug plan or enroll for the first time (with a late enrollment penalty, depending on the circumstances), with coverage effective the following January.

 How does Medicaid provide financial assistance to Medicare beneficiaries in Wisconsin?